llGaetanll/rice/README.md

 - [x] Add docs and list of shortcuts
 - [ ] Add more pictures (never enough)
+- Remap Caps Lock to Esc at a udev level
+  - programs outside of xorg won't respond to it. vscode and minecraft have already stopped
 - [ ] Look for pywal alternatives.
   - pywal does not generate enough colors for nvim, which I rather would match system colors than a custom theme.